PAntoine/vimgitlog/README.md

 	r			refreshes the tree element that it is on.
 	R			refeshes the root directory.
-	h			show the history of the current file.
+	h			show the history of the current file. p			open the respository version of the file. x			close the parent of the tree node.
-	<cr>		opens the respository version of the file, if it exists.
+	<cr>		opens the local version of the file, if it exists.
 	<c-d>		pull down all the diff windows.
 	<c-h>		reset the current commit to HEAD.